-- the agreement of a mutually acceptable start date and the signing of a contract incorporating the College's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); 5 where appropriate, evidence of the applicant's right to work in the UK (if not already received); 6 - Verification of professional qualifications, including Qualified Teacher Status, where appropriate; - the receipt of two references (one of which must be from the applicant's most recent employer) which the College considers to be satisfactory (if there have not already been received); - for teaching positions, confirmation from the Secretary of State by way of a check from the teaching Regulatory Agency that the applicant is not subject to a prohibition order within the UK issued by the Secretary of State or any section or restriction imposed (that remains current) by the historic General Teaching Council for England before is abolition in March 2021.
+- the agreement of a mutually acceptable start date and the signing of a contract incorporating the College's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); where appropriate, evidence of the applicant's right to work in the UK (if not already received); - Verification of professional qualifications, including Qualified Teacher Status, where appropriate; - the receipt of two references (one of which must be from the applicant's most recent employer) which the College considers to be satisfactory (if there have not already been received); - for teaching positions, confirmation from the Secretary of State by way of a check from the teaching Regulatory Agency that the applicant is not subject to a prohibition order within the UK issued by the Secretary of State or any section or restriction imposed (that remains current) by the historic General Teaching Council for England before is abolition in March 2021.
 Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012.
-This check will include that no such person carries out work, or intends to carry out work, at the College in contravention of a prohibition order or interim prohibition order; 7 - a.
+This check will include that no such person carries out work, or intends to carry out work, at the College in contravention of a prohibition order or interim prohibition order; - a.
 Planning and preparing lessons and courses for pupils; - b.
 Delivering and preparing lessons to pupils; - c.
 Assessing the development, progress and attainment of pupils; and - d.
-Reporting on the development, progress and attainment of pupils; - where the position amounts to a "regulated activity" (see section below) the receipt of an enhanced disclosure from the DBS which the College considers to be satisfactory; - where the position amounts to "regulated activity" (see section below) confirmation that the applicant is not named on the Children's Barred List maintained by the DBS; 8 - confirmation that the applicant is not subject to a direction under section 142 of the Education Act 2002 which prohibits, disqualifies or restricts them from providing education at a College, taking part in the management of an independent College or working in a position which involves regular contact with children; 9 - confirmation that the applicant is not subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent College; 10 and this check will also apply to staff promoted internally from September 2018. - Confirmation that the applicant is not barred from regulated activity relating to children in accordance with section 3 (2) of the Safeguarding Vulnerable Groups Act 2006.
-11 - Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - Evidence of satisfactory medical fitness for the role (see section 3 below); and 12 - Where a UK disclosure is not considered sufficient further checks which are necessary as a result of the applicant having lived or worked outside of the UK during the last 7 years will be undertaken, having regard to any guidance issued by the Secretary of State; and 13 This shall include the candidate providing the School with proof of his/her past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country in which s/he has worked.
+Reporting on the development, progress and attainment of pupils; - where the position amounts to a "regulated activity" (see section below) the receipt of an enhanced disclosure from the DBS which the College considers to be satisfactory; - where the position amounts to "regulated activity" (see section below) confirmation that the applicant is not named on the Children's Barred List maintained by the DBS; - confirmation that the applicant is not subject to a direction under section 142 of the Education Act 2002 which prohibits, disqualifies or restricts them from providing education at a College, taking part in the management of an independent College or working in a position which involves regular contact with children; - confirmation that the applicant is not subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent College; and this check will also apply to staff promoted internally from September 2018. - Confirmation that the applicant is not barred from regulated activity relating to children in accordance with section 3 (2) of the Safeguarding Vulnerable Groups Act 2006.